anilbhatt1/Deep_Learning_EVA4_Phase2/S6_GAN/README.md

 - D will be fed with both real and fake images.
 D loss function will backpropagate based on D's prediction (Real - 1, Fake - 0)
 - For each epoch, D will be trained first and G trained next.
 - For G also training is done via D. G will generate fake image again and D will predict (Real - 1, Fake - 0).
 Loss will backpropagate again but this time for G.
-- Below image will help understand the flow Deep Convolutional GAN (DCGAN).
+- Below image will help understand the flow Deep Convolutional GAN (DCGAN)

  ![DCGAN Flow](https://github.com/anilbhatt1/Deep_Learning_EVA4_Phase2/blob/master/S6_GAN/Readme_Contents/DCGAN%20Flow%20diagram.jpg)
 - Below is an example of DCGAN with MNIST

  ![DCGAN Example with MNIST](https://github.com/anilbhatt1/Deep_Learning_EVA4_Phase2/blob/master/S6_GAN/Readme_Contents/DCGAN%20Flow%20with%20MNIST.jpg)
 - This work is dealing with generation of Indian cars using DCGAN